PandasAreBears/args-c/README.md

 2. Help message generation.
 3. Command validation (optional).

+This project uses features from the C11 standard.

 ## Terminology

 - User input: An array of string provided to args-c to be parsed.
 Typically in the form of `&argv[1]`.